Life’s Meandering Path – A Secular Approach to Gautama Buddha’s Guide to Living by Karma Yeshe Rabgye (CreateSpace, 2014)

 ‘The excellent thing about this sutra is that it is firmly planted on earth.
 It is not metaphysical, and you are not required to pray to or believe in any superior beings or mythical characters.
 It is written for ordinary people and so has universal appeal.
 It can be followed by anyone as it is not religious and does not involve any ritual practices or ceremonies.
 You do not need to buy anything or even call yourself a Buddhist.
 It truly is a breath of fresh air.’

-Just as Stephen Bachelor reinterprets the four noble truths as a call to action, Yeshe Rabye interprets the Mangala Sutra as a practical guide to living an auspicious life.
+Just as Stephen Batchelor reinterprets the Four Noble Truths as a call to action, Yeshe Rabye interprets the Mangala sutra as a practical guide to living an auspicious life.
 Having developed 38 principles from this sutra, Life’s Meandering Path is devoted to an explanation of these principles and how they can be used to pilot a path away from suffering.

 The 38 principles are grouped under five headings.
 First, there are ‘foundation’ principles relating to basic things like where we live and the company we keep.
 Next are a set of ‘supporting’ principles such as being disciplined, caring for our families, and having appropriate speech and livelihood.